Architectural character is created by the aesthetic components of the building, such as unity, composition, contract and scale.

 Rowes Arcade is a wonderful example of a historical building in Brisbane’s CBD which has undergone several changes throughout its lifestyle, yet maintains its soul.
 It is also home to the Hames Sharley Brisbane Studio.

 In 2014, the studio underwent a significant refurbishment in which the design team delved into the building’s history to draw on inspiration for the project.
-A significant part of early discussions was how to retain the building’s soul while meeting the needs of the current users, an approach they use on all refurbishment projects.
+A significant part of early discussions was how to retain the building’s soul while meeting the needs of the current users, an approach they use for all refurbishment projects.

 “Everything about this space screamed ‘inviting’,” says Melissa Hughes, Associate at Hames Sharley Brisbane.
 “The 3.6 ceiling, enormous windows and open floor plan drew us in from the get-go.
 It was a space that allowed the old soul of the building to shine through.
 As a team, all we had to do was to build upon the feel that already existed within the space, and add our story to that.”